-Air bag readiness: If this light fails to illuminate when ignition is turned on, have the system serviced immediately.
+Air bag readiness: If this light fails to illuminate when ignition is turned to ON, continues to flash or remains on, have the system serviced immediately.
 A chime will also sound when a malfunction in the supplemental restraint system has been detected.